divvu/DataResponsePiplene/README.md

 # Disaster Response Pipeline Project

+##This is to a ML pipeline to to categorize emergency mesaages based on the needs communicated by the sender.

 ### Instructions:
 1. Run the following commands in theprocess_data project's root directory to set up your database and model.